-Butterfly Weed Milkweed is a native perennial flower that is commonly found growing in prairies, open woods, fields, and along roadsides throughout most of the United States.
-At maturity, this plant reaches the height of 2-3' and features hairy upright stems, slim lance-shaped leaves, and showy clusters of orangish yellow flower tops.
-This plant can be grown in a container, attracts bees, butterflies, and ladybugs, resistant to deer, tolerates drought, self sows, and has medicinal properties!
+Butterfly Weed Milkweed is a native perennial flower that grows in prairies, open woods, fields, and along roadsides throughout most of the United States.
+When mature, this plant can grow up to 2-3'.
+It is characterized by hairy, upright stems, lance-shaped leaves, and striking clusters of orangish-yellow flowers on top.
+This plant can be grown in a container, attracts bees, butterflies, and ladybugs, is resistant to deer, tolerates drought, self-sows, and has medicinal properties!

 (Liatris ligulistylis ‘Meadow’)

-Meadow Blazing Star is a native clump-forming perennial flower that is commonly found growing in areas of prairies and woods where gravel accumulates along streams, and on rocky slopes throughout the northern United States.
-At maturity, this plant reaches the height of 4-5' tall and features 1 1/2” semi spear shaped spiked heads that are covered in 1” feathery deep rose-purple flowers that rest on firm leafy flower stalks which protrude from a tuft of 6” green grass like narrow leaves.
-This plant can be grown in containers, it attracts bees, butterflies and hummingbirds, provides bird forage, can be used as a cut flower, and is resistant to deer!
+Meadow Blazing Star is a native clump-forming perennial flower commonly found growing in prairies and woods where gravel accumulates along streams and on rocky slopes throughout the northern United States.
+At maturity, this plant reaches the height of 4-5' tall and features 1 1/2” semi-spear-shaped spiked heads that are covered in 1” feathery deep rose-purple flowers that rest on firm leafy flower stalks which protrude from a tuft of 6” green grass like narrow leaves.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, provides bird forage, can be used as a cut flower, and is resistant to deer!